Update: Delivery Notice

 Certificates of Insurance (COI)

 A certificate of insurance is a standardized form that provides evidence of insurance coverage, including the supplier's coverage types and liability limits.
 A Sample Swarthmore College COI [pdf] is provided for supplier's reference to the College's insurance requirements.
 Note the College should be named as Primary Additional Insured on a noncontributory basis and supplier insurance company should be.rated A-, Class X or better by A.M Best Company.
+The COI should be received by the College before work begins.
 More detail on insurance requirements may be found on the College's Contract Terms and Provisions [pdf].